burakutkuc/grammer-free/README.md

 🛠️ Prerequisites
 Since this extension runs a local AI model, you need to set up the backend first:

-Install Ollama: Download and install Ollama from [şüpheli bağlantı kaldırıldı].
+Install Ollama: Download and install Ollama.

 Download the AI Model: Open your terminal (or command prompt) and pull the recommended model: ollama run qwen2.5:3b